KS-Sys/HMCTS/README.md

 The project has the old console and new api. unit tests are included in the solution.

 I have added a HTML webpage for the project to be interfaced with.
 It was mostly generated with AI and i only changed a few things.

+project written in c#.
+ASP.NET used in front end.
+html used for webpage.

+The project allows the creation of tasks and retutns current tasks on a table.

+In the future I am planning to allow tasks to be updated, deleted and to be able to get tasks that are overdue and not complete.
+The project is not in release and is still in debug only.